ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

     ![](images/solution21/configure_slack.png)
 3. For **Slack webhook**, follow the steps in this [link](https://my.slack.com/services/new/incoming-webhook/).
 You need to login with your Slack credentials and provide an existing channel name or create a new one.
 4. Once the Incoming webhook integration is added, copy the **Webhook URL** and paste the same under **Slack webhook**.
-5. **Slack channel** is the channel name your provided while creating a webhook integration above.
+5. The slack channel is the channel name you provided while creating a webhook integration above.
 6. **Slack team name** is the team-name(first part) of team-name.slack.com. e.g., kube is the team name in kube.slack.com
 7. Click **Create Integration**.
 A new tile will be added to your toolchain.
     ![](images/solution21/toolchain_slack.png)